paperhive/mongoose-authorize/README.md

   }
 });
 ```
-Here we have the two components:
+Here we have used two components which are intended to impose the following
+permissions:
  * *info*: can be read by everyone but only written by the owner
  * *settings*: can only be read and written by the owner